Julie HandysideKindergarten/ Science 1st-3rd

 Courtney MassiminoFirst Grade

-This is Courtney Massimino's fifth year at North Star Charter!
-She is a graduate of Boise State University in Elementary Education with an Endorsement in Early Childhood Education, and has taught now for 15 years, all in the 1st grade.
+This is Courtney Massimino's sixth year at North Star Charter!
+She is a graduate of Boise State University in Elementary Education with an Endorsement in Early Childhood Education, and has taught now for 16 years, all in the 1st grade.

 She is very passionate about teaching students how to read, as well as the fundamentals of the core subject areas.
 She strives to ensure the success of all the students in her class and firmly believes that setting goals, both personal and academic, leads directly to achievement at all levels in the classroom.

 Mrs. Massimino met her husband, Dan, at BSU…needless to say, they are big BSU fans!
-She has two boys, Vincent who is 11 and will be a 6th grader and Xander who is 8 and will be in 3rd grade, both at North Star!
+She has two boys, Vincent who is 12 and will be a 7th grader and Xander who is 9 and will be in 4th grade, both at North Star!
 They both love to play outside with their friends as well as swim in their backyard pool whenever they have the chance.
-When she is not working, Mrs. Massimino loves to go boating, camping, and fishing (she's the best fisher-person in their house!), and spending time with her family.
+When she is not working, Mrs. Massimino loves to go boating, camping, and fishing (she's the best fisher person in their house!), and spending time with her family.
 She and her children LOVE being at North Star and are looking forward to another great year!

 Jill TrumbleFirst Grade

 Jill Trumble was born and raised in eastern Idaho.
 She graduated from Idaho State University in 1992 with a Bachelor of Science degree in Elementary Education, and a minor in Spanish.
 She married her high school sweetheart and has spent the past 25 years in the Boise valley.
 She began her teaching career in fourth and fifth grades.
 After spending five years in the classroom, she continued her education outside the classroom as a stay-at-home mom, raising her 3 children.
-She returned to the classroom 10 years later as a fourth grade teacher in the West Ada School District, and the past three years as a first grade teacher.
+She returned to the classroom 10 years later as a fourth grade teacher in the West Ada School District.
+She then spent three years in first grade before moving to North Star.
+She has spent one year at North Star in first grade.
 She has a master’s degree in Educational Technology from National University, and enjoys both the challenges and the innovative uses of technology in the classroom.

-Mrs. Trumble is so excited to join the North Star family as a first grade teacher.
+Mrs. Trumble loves her North Star family, and enjoys her niche as a first grade teacher.
 When she is not thinking about her firsties, she is spending time with her family.
-She treasures the memories made with her husband, Brian, and her three children, Mary, 20, Sarah, 19, both at University of Idaho, and John, 15, who is a sophomore at Eagle High School.
+She treasures the memories made with her husband, Brian, and her three children, Mary, 21, Sarah, 20, both at University of Idaho, and John, 16, who is a junior at Eagle High School.
 Together, they enjoy skiing, boating, golfing, and watching sports together, mainly football and basketball.
-In the summer, she and her husband can be found on the open road riding their motorcycles.
+In the summer, she can be found attending a teaching conference, on the open road riding her motorcycle, or casting her worries away, fly fishing on a remote river in the Northwest.

 Mrs. Trumble can’t wait to meet your firstie!
 She promises to provide an environment filled with learning, growth, expectations, communication, and most importantly, LOVE!